joesingo/thesis/README.md

       (symmetry, independence, monotonicity) but via subsections in TD and paragraph headings in tournaments

-- Figure out what to do about proof appendices

 - Change paper, work etc to chapter, thesis etc

 - Change "the appendix" to proper reference